digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-3.md

 #### Corneliu Barbu

 * Continue the discussion with PTC Academic to evaluate their offering for support (courses, lab setup, etc.)
-* Ntworking with other academic users in EU / US
+* Networking with other academic users in EU / US

 Meeting Minutes
 ===============